 Come May/June, and we enter the summer months that are hot and sunny in the mornings and overcast/rainy in the afternoons.
 The increase in temperature is held in check by the rainy season from July/August, which sees torrential rains, high humidity, and warm temperature.

 Come autumn (September/October), the rains are in retreat, the temperature is moderate, and the skies are opening up.

 Lastly, we have the pre-winter from November to December, which is characterized by low temperatures, minimum precipitation, and stunningly clear skies.

-Months with the Best Mountain Views in Everest Region
+Best Mountain Views in Everest Region

 The top three months are December, January, November.
 If we had to list four, October would be there too.
 This list assumes that we are looking for clear skies with minimum cloud and haze.
 However, please note that the clouds during April/May and September afternoons make the mountains look much more dynamic.
 Almost alive even!